phpstan/phpstan/README.md

 When PHPStan stumbles upon a property or a method that is unknown to built-in class reflection, it iterates over all registered class reflection extensions until it finds one that defines the property or method.

+Class reflection extension cannot have `PHPStan\Broker\Broker` (service for obtaining class reflections) injected in the constructor due to circular reference issue, but the extensions can implement `PHPStan\Reflection\BrokerAwareClassReflectionExtension` interface to obtain Broker via a setter.

 ### Properties class reflection extensions

 This extension type must implement the following interface: